Last Updated on August 29, 2022

 Few things to keep in mind

 Sometimes exercising a little camp hygiene will save you from huge headaches and make your life a lot easier.
-We recommend you to follow this step to ensure minimal cleaning required after the camping trip :
+We recommend you follow this step to ensure minimal cleaning is required after the camping trip :

 - If you’re camping longer than a weekend, then give your tent a sweep every 2nd day.

 - Try not to wear shoes inside your tent.

 - Keep a tub of water by the entrance with a mat or towel to clean your feet before climbing into your tent.